 Notes from our Preacher

-We would love to have you come join us at the services of the Poplar Log Congregation each and ever Lords Day We are located on Hwy 63 in Barren County in the Freedom Community, about half way between Glasgow and Tompkinsville.
-Our services start at 11:am for the morning service and at 6:pm for the evening service.
+We would love to have you come join us at the services of the Poplar Log Congregation each and ever Lords Day.
+We are located on Hwy 63 in Barren County in the Freedom Community, about half way between Glasgow and Tompkinsville.
+Our services start at 10:am for bible study and 11:am for the morning service and at 6:pm for the evening service.
 We look forward to seeing you.